On this page find:

 - Expand the information that can be extracted from traditional types of forensic evidence and quantify its evidentiary value.

-- Develop reliable and widely applicable tools and technologies that allow faster, cheaper and less labor-intensive identification, collection, preservation and analysis of forensic evidence of all kinds, and reduce existing case backlogs.
+- Develop reliable and widely applicable tools and technologies that allow faster, cheaper and less labor-intensive identification, collection, preservation and analysis of forensic evidence.

 - Strengthen the scientific basis of the forensic science disciplines.

-NIJ also funds the Forensic Technology Center of Excellence (FTCoE), which supports our research and development programs and provides testing, evaluation and technology assistance to forensic laboratories and practitioners in the criminal justice community.
+NIJ continues to fund the Forensic Technology Center of Excellence (FTCoE), which supports our research and development programs and provides testing, evaluation and technology assistance to forensic laboratories and practitioners in the criminal justice community.
 One primary goal of the FTCoE is the transition of forensic science technologies into practice to increase utility in labs as well as facilitate effective use of new and innovative techniques and methods for processing and testing forensic evidence.